pyOpenSci/software-peer-review/_sources/about/package-scope.md.txt

 # The Scope of  Packages that pyOpenSci Reviews

+The mission of pyOpenSci's open peer review process is to:

+1. Support improving the quality, usability and discoverability of maintained scientific Python software in support of open science.
+2. We also support maintainers in navigating the Python packaging ecosystem.

+We do not operate like a Journal, but we do partner with the Journal of Open Source software for those who wish to obtain a Journal paper through our review.

 ## What types of packages does pyOpenSci review?
 pyOpenSci reviews higher level software packages that support scientific workflows.